Naval Air Station Corpus Christi: Current operations

 Training Air Wing FOUR consists of four squadrons.
 VT-27 and VT-28 handle primary training in the T-6B Texan II, a single engine turboprop aircraft.
-VT-31 and VT-35 provide advanced training in the twin engine T-44C Pegasus aircraft along with the Textron T-54A.
+VT-31 and VT-35 conduct advanced multi-engine training in the T-44C Pegasus and the T-54A Marlin II.
+The T-54A is replacing the T-44C as the Navy's advanced multi-engine aircraft.

 Other aircraft found at NAS Corpus Christi include the P-3 Orions and General Atomics MQ-9 Reaper drones operated by U.S. Customs and Border Protection.

 In addition to U.S. Navy Student Naval Aviators, VT-31 and VT-35 also train Student Naval Aviators from the U.S. Marine Corps and U.S. Coast Guard.
 The station employs officer, enlisted and civilian personnel serving in the U.S. Navy, U.S. Marine Corps, U.S. Coast Guard, U.S. Army, U.S. Customs and Border Protection and the military services of numerous NATO/Allied/Coalition partner nations.

 In support of the base's training mission are three nearby outlying landing fields owned by the Navy: Naval Outlying Field Waldron, which is 3.5 mi southwest of the Naval Air Station, Naval Outlying Field Cabaniss, which is 8.0 mi west of the Naval Air Station and Naval Outlying Field Goliad which is 57.7 mi north of the Naval Air Station.

 NAS Corpus Christi is also home to the Corpus Christi Army Depot (CCAD), the largest helicopter repair facility in the world and an unusual arrangement of an Army installation located on a Naval facility.
+In addition to its military mission, Corpus Christi Army Depot has made a significant economic impact on South Texas.
+The depot employs thousands of civilian and military personnel and supports additional jobs throughout the region.
+According to the Texas Comptroller, the depot generated an estimated economic impact of approximately $1.4 billion in 2023.